Renddslow/omasom.com-2023/content/calendars.md

 | May 5–9     | Year 2 Capstone Seminar |
 | May 9–10    | Year End Prayer Retreat |
 | May 11      | Commencement            |

+Students are invited to celebrated Good Friday through Easter Sunday (April 18–20) with their families at their home churches.
+All normal assignment will still be due per their individual course syllabi.
+Students are asked to communicate early to their ministry team leaders about their ability to serve at Flatland Church during this time.